zicht/standards-php/README.md

 do {// (EOL) End of line from here
 } while ();// (EOL) End of line from here.

+#### Zicht.Functions.FunctionCallSignature
+This sniff overrides the PEAR Sniff to allow function call opening parenthesis and array square brackets on the same line.
+It is only allowing this if there's only one argument, which should be an array or could be a closure.

+#### Zicht.Methods.FunctionOpeningBrace
+Detects if there are no empty lines between a function's opening brace and the first line of code.

 #### Zicht.NamingConventions.Classname
 This sniff requires class names to be `CamelCased`.